Central Limit Type Theorem and Large Deviation Principle for Multi-Scale McKean-Vlasov SDEs: Introduction

 The LDP theory mainly investigates the asymptotic property of remote tails of a family of probability distributions, which is one of important topics in the probability theory and has been widely applied in many fields such as statistics, information theory and engineering.
 Since the well-known work of Freidlin and Wentzell \cite{FW}, the small perturbation type (also called Freidlin-Wentzell type) LDP for SDEs has been widely studied in the literature.
 A very powerful tool for studying the Freidlin-Wentzell's LDP is the weak convergence approach (see e.g. \cite{BPZ,MSZ,RZ2}), which is systematically developed by Budhiraja, Dupuis and Ellis et al. in \cite{BD,BDM,DE}.
 The key idea of this approach is to prove certain variational representation formula about the Laplace transform of bounded continuous functionals, which then leads to the verification of the equivalence between LDP and Laplace principle.
-The LDP has also been studied a lot for multi-scale stochastic systems (i.e. distribution independent case), see e.g. \cite{Gu03,HLL2,KP,SWXY} and reference therein.
+The LDP has also been studied a lot for multi-scale standard SDEs (i.e. distribution independent case), see e.g. \cite{Gu03,HLL2,KP,SWXY} and reference therein.

-However, there is no LDP result for multi-scale distribution dependent stochastic system so far.
-The second aim of this paper is to investigate the small noise asymptotic behavior and establish LDP for multi-scale distribution dependent stochastic system.
-More precisely, assuming suitable condition between $\delta$ and $\varepsilon$, we prove that $\{X^{\delta,\varepsilon}\}_{\delta>0}$ in \eref{e1} satisfies the LDP in $C([0,T]; \RR^n)$ as $\delta\rightarrow0$.
+To the best of our knowledge, there is no LDP result for multi-scale distribution dependent stochastic system so far.
+Hence, the second aim of this paper is to further investigate the small noise asymptotic behavior and establish LDP for multi-scale distribution dependent SDEs.
+More precisely, assuming suitable condition between $\delta$ and $\varepsilon=\varepsilon(\delta)$ (i.e.~$\varepsilon/\delta\to 0$ as $\delta\to 0$), we prove that $\{X^{\delta,\varepsilon}\}_{\delta>0}$ in \eref{E2} satisfies the LDP in $C([0,T]; \RR^n)$.
+Studying the LDP for the multi-scale stochastic system is of practical significance.
+For instance, Spiliopoulos in \cite{S1} establish the LDP and use it to construct the asymptotically optimal importance sampling for systems of multi-scale motion.
+Some applications are also given in \cite{S1} such as the short time asymptotics of a process that depends on another fast mean reverting process.